fvbock/excerpt/README.md

 ]
 ```

-TODO: As you can see the algorithm is not too smart: From the match positions and string length it could be infered that matches 1,2,3 would all be scored lower than 0...
+TODO: As you can see the algorithm is not too smart: From the match positions and string length it could be infered that matches 1,2,3 would all be scored lower than 0.
+If we are only looking for the best match these should be skipped...

 If you're only interested in the best match you can set a flag.
 Multibyte characters are fine too: